redFrik/udk11-portable_sonification_projects/udk140515/README.md

 starting for the first time
 --

-insert the micro sdcard in the bbb, connect mini usb cable to computer and it should start booting up - check the blue leds.
+insert the micro sdcard in the bbb, connect mini usb cable to computer and it should start booting up - check the blue status leds.

 open terminal/console application on you laptop and type `ssh debian@beaglebone.local` and the default password is `temppwd`.

+if you cannot connect and you see the `ssh: Could not resolve hostname beaglebone.local: nodename nor servname provided, or not known` error, connecting an ethernet cable from your laptop to the bbb and try again.

 ```
 //new debian bbb image bone-debian-7.4-2014-04-23-2gb.img